-11a Dividend income represent dividend received from the Bank's investment in equity instruments held for strategic purposes and for which the Bank has elected to present the fair value and loss in other comprehensive income.
-See note 2.4.2.b

-11b Net foreign exchange gain represent unrealised gains from the revaluation of foreign currency-denominated assets and liabilities held in the nontrading books.

-11c Loan recoveries represents amount recovered for previously written-off facilities.
-The amount is recognised on a cash basis only.

-11d Other income relates to other miscelanoue income made during the financial year.

-12 Net (losses) from financial instruments classified as fair value through profit or loss
+- 11a Dividend income represent dividend received from the Bank's investment in equity instruments held for strategic purposes and for which the Bank has elected to present the fair value and loss in other comprehensive income.
+See note 2.4.2.b - 11b Net foreign exchange gain represent unrealised gains from the revaluation of foreign currency-denominated assets and liabilities held in the non-trading books. - 11c Loan recoveries represents amount recovered for previously written-off facilities.
+The amount is recognised on a cash basis only. - 11d Other income relates to other miscelanoue income made during the financial year. - 12 Net (gains) from financial instruments classified as fair value through profit or loss